omisego/ios-sdk/README.md

 ```

 Where
-- `address` is an optional address that belongs to the current user (primary address by default)
+- `address` is an optional address that belongs to the current user (primary wallet address by default)
 - `paginationParams` is a `PaginationParams<Transaction>` object:

 ```swift